ztroop/trooploop.ca/content/notes/work-life-balance.md

 1. Encourages others to become "Heroes" as well.
 It _sounds_ positive.
 2. Promotes the idea that only employees that sacrifice their time and well-being will be acknowledged for their work.

 Everyone has different commitments in life.
 Married, kids, health issues and more.
-It's not okay to assume everyone time to sacrifice.
+It's not okay to assume everyone has time to sacrifice.

 ## Burning Out

 I've burned out in the past.
 A couple of times.
 Despite all the reading and reflecting, it will probably happen again.
 Heck, even the [Healthy Software Developer](https://www.youtube.com/watch?v=Ie6sSZQkUTM) is taking a hiatus.
-No one is immune to it.
+No one is immune to the stressors.

 You matter.
 Take care of yourself.